backdrop-contrib/custom_search/README.md

 -   Install this module using the official Backdrop CMS instructions at https://backdropcms.org/guide/modules.

+-   Go to Structure \> Layouts (admin/structure/layouts) to add
+    Custom Search Blocks as you would do for any other block.
+    All the settings are available in the block config.

--   Go to Configuration \> Search and metadata \> Custom search to change settings (admin/config/search/custom\_search/settings) and enter the required information.
+-   Go to Configuration \> Search and metadata \> Custom search (admin/config/search/custom\_search/settings) to change settings for the results page.

--   Don't forget to set permissions, otherwise nobody will see the changes.

 License
 -------